 For 20 years, the park was owned and maintained by the PenJerDel Regional Foundation until January 2010, when it was transferred to the Center City District Foundation.
 Through the generosity of the William Penn Foundation, the Center City District has restored the park’s fountain, benches, landscaping and lighting.

-Searching for an unusual gift for someone special, a one-of-a-kind way to recognize a friend, or a unique way to memorialize a loved one?
-Consider adopting a park bench!
+Searching for a unique gift for someone special, a one-of-a-kind way to recognize a friend, or a way to memorialize a loved one?
+Consider adopting a park bench or planter!

-The Center City District’s ‘Adopt-a-Bench’ program provides the unique opportunity for recognition in John F. Collins Park.
-Donors are acknowledged by a bronze plaque on the selected bench, engraved with a personalized inscription.
-Funds from donations help endow the maintenance of these parks.
+The Center City District’s adoption program provides the unique opportunity for recognition in John F. Collins Park.
+Donors are acknowledged by a bronze plaque on the selected bench or planter, engraved with a personalized inscription.
+Funds from donations help endow maintenance and landscaping in Collins Park.

-Interested in adopting a bench?
-Bench availability is limited, so don’t miss out on this unique opportunity.
-To adopt a bench, contact Katie Andrews at 215.440.5529 or email email@example.com or download the Adopt-A-Bench Form today!
+Interested in adopting an item?
+Availability is limited, so don’t miss out on this special opportunity.
+To adopt a bench or planter, contact Katie Andrews at 215.440.5529 or email firstname.lastname@example.org or download the adoption form today!